othyn/DateStrings/README.md

 ### Initialiser

 There is a new initialiser that allows for quickly initialising a `Date` object from a date string.
+You can provide a custom format for the string and if necessary the locale for the string to be parsed in.

 ```swift
 init(fromString dateString: String, format: String = "yyyy-MM-dd", locale: String = "en_US_POSIX") { ... }